simirian/nvim-contour/README.md

 ### Highlight

-This is a helper function that takes an optional string and gives you the statusline string needed to set that highlight group.
+`util.highlight()` is a helper function that takes an optional string and gives you the statusline string needed to set that highlight group.
 Providing an empty string (`""`) will result in the highlight group resetting to `TabLine`, `StatusLine`, etc. depending on where the line is being rendered.
 Providing `nil` will not change anything.
 Providing a string (`"HighlightGroup"`) with an actual highlight group name will set the line to use that highlight group.

+Providing a number from 1 to 9 will result in that user highlight group, eg. `2` becomes the highlight for `User2`.
+Note that this highlight will change depending on the value of the `StatusLineNC` highlight group.
+See `:h 'statusline'` and scroll down to the `*` escape for more information.

 Manual highlighting is possible, but it is much easier to use groups with the `highlight` key set.
 Components are not responsible for resetting their